flentini111/dadi-test/README.md

-# DADI+ SEEN
+# DADI+ test

 ### Installation

-To install all the dependencies seen-server:
+To install all the dependencies:

-    cd /path/to/server
+    cd /path/to/app
     npm install

-#### Run the server
+#### Run the application

-To run seen-server:
+To run the server:

-    cd /path/to/server
+    cd /path/to/app
     npm start

 What it does: